top of page

 • Join Support Groups: Connecting with others can provide community and new strategies for navigating sensory overload.

-• Consider Neurodiversity-Affirming Therapy: A therapist or coach ca provide additional strategies for coping with sensory overload.
+• Consider Neurodiversity-Affirming Therapy: A therapist or coach can provide additional strategies for coping with sensory overload.

 How to Create a Sensory Overload Safety Kit

-A sensory overload toolkit, also known as a sensory safety kit, helps regulate input during overwhelming moments.
+A sensory safety kit helps you regulate input during overload moments.

-• Visual: sunglasses, calming visuals, photos, affirmations cards, a lava lamp, a kite
+• Visual: sunglasses, calming photos, affirmation cards, lava lamps.

 • Auditory: white noise machine, playlists, noise-canceling headphones, ear muffs, ASMR recordings, a mini fan